 His film poem, This Time Next Year, was commissioned for Channel 4 in 2004 and he is also a regular support act for chanson singer Philip Jeays.
 2011 saw Geoff commissioned to write and perform at a celebration in recognition of the poets and writers Alice and Wilfred Meynells and the centenary of their house purchase in Greatham, Sussex.

-In 2014, alongside Will Buchanan and Kylie Earl, he finally formed his first band Radio K W G and is their lyricist, backing vocalist and harmonica player.
-Radio K W G has released two EPs and is currently working on a third.
-His new book, The Twat in the Flat has just been published by Burning Eye Books and is the centre piece of a new set of material working towards a one man show, Bedtime with Geoffrey.
+His 2016 book, The Twat in the Flat was published by Burning Eye Books and is the centre piece of his one man show, Bedtime with Geoffrey.
 An evening of poetic stories for errant adults.

 This is a unique opportunity to showcase not just creative writing, but also talented public speakers.
 The poetry, which is written and presented by each competitor is often of an outstanding quality and can evoke the audience by being extremely moving, controversial, topical and not least, very funny.

 Comedy has been a central part of our diverse Festival since the first edition in 2012.
-We’re delighted to announce that Andy Stedman will be compering our 2016 event.
+We’re delighted to announce that Andy Stedman will be compering our 2018 event again.
 An incredibly popular local comedian, singer/ songwriter, and much besides, Andy has a natural warmth that instantly connects with his audiences.

 I don’t want to over-use the adjective ‘great’, but Andy was a great compere.
 He connected with the audience and wrote two songs for a couple who had been dating a week… Very very funny comic.” – Martin Mullaney, Comedy CV

 2018 Comedy Acts will be added as soon as they are announced.